J1-coding/Raiden-Unity-2D-Shooting-Game/README.md

 ### Gameplay
-To master Raiden, use the arrow keys to navigate your spaceship and the space bar to fire at incoming enemies.
-Rack up points with each enemy defeated, and make sure to dodge their attacks to survive.
-The game features multiple levels of increasing difficulty, each presenting a new set of challenges and enemy types.
-The journey to becoming the ultimate space warrior begins now!
+To master Raiden, use the 'W', 'A', 'S', 'D' keys to navigate your spaceship up, left, down and right, respectively.
+Use the left mouse click to fire missiles at incoming enemies.
+For each enemy you defeat, you rack up points.
+However, if you come in contact with enemies more than 7 times, your game ends - it's game over.

-Contributing
+### Contributing
 We appreciate contributions of any kind and value them highly.
 Here's how you can help:

 Submit bug reports or suggest new features by opening an issue.